 Manage your own shortcuts

-Load spatial data tables, and import or export them, by accessing a lot of spatial data file types or folders or schemas inside complex spatial filesWatch this video...
+Import/export from/to spatial data tables by accessing a lot of spatial data file types or folders or schemas inside complex spatial filesWatch this video...

 Manage your User Data Sources

 Use UDS technology in the application to easily connect with spatial database servers, or data stores, or to define the path to spatial data files including their own connection parameters.
-Edit, remove or sort the UDSs in the data sources panel
+Edit, remove or sort the UDSs in the data sources palette

 Access to spatial database servers (SQL Server, PostGIS, etc.) (show full list)

 Use UDSs to access tables and import or export them, by accessing a lot of spatial data servers, including simple or complex internal structuresWatch this video...

 Access to other connections (WFS, ODBC, etc.) (show full list)